Mathew B. Brady (studio of)

 1867.
 Albumen silver print, 3 5/16 x 2 1/16" (8.5 x 5.3 cm)

-Many of Brady’s photographs of Lincoln were reproduced on buttons and posters and, in the case of this image, as cartes-de-visites.
-These pocket-sized photographic calling cards were an inexpensive and popular way of distributing photographs, which were often collected in albums.
-Those picturing Lincoln, in particular a portrait taken on February 27, 1860, after the speech at Cooper Union that launched his presidential campaign, sold widely.
-Cartes-de-visites became a valuable political tool, allowing, for the first time, American citizens to see the man who was running for President.
-Lincoln understood the power of these images, and used the medium of photography to his advantage.
+Many of Brady’s photographs of President Lincoln were reproduced on buttons and posters and, in the case of this image, as cartes de visites.
+These pocket-sized photographs served as visual calling cards and were an inexpensive and popular way of distributing portraits and self-portraits, which people often collected in albums.
+Those picturing President Lincoln—in particular a portrait taken on February 27, 1860, after the speech at The Cooper Union, in New York City, that launched his presidential campaign—sold widely.
+Cartes de visites became a valuable political tool.
+For the first time in history, they enabled a broad segment of the American public to actually see their presidential candidates (an ability taken for granted today).

 An image, especially a positive print, recorded by exposing a photosensitive surface to light, especially in a camera.